meenaganesh/CORE3D/contrib/Cornell/s2p/CORE3D.md

 > python s2p.py test_jacksonville/config8K.json > output.log 2>&1
 ```

+ If this works correctly, you will see a nice output dsm at testoutput/output_jacksonville8K/dsm.tif.

 # Running the script to generate config files

 To run the s2p.py script on a CORE3D data directory (note: we assume